qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    @layout_pagewidth / 2

-For all other layout items you can set the position in a similar way so they are correctly positioned when the page is automatically rotated in portrait or landscape.
-You can also do more tweaks such as customizing the title with feature attributes (see :ref:`atlas_labels` example), updating images with atlas feature, resizing the legend columns number according to page orientation...
+For all other layout items you can set the position in a similar way so they are correctly positioned both for portrait and landscape.
+You can also do more tweaks such as customizing the title with feature attributes (see :ref:`atlas_labels` example), changing images, resizing the number of legend columns number according to page orientation, ...

-Information provided is an update of the excellent blog (in English and Portuguese) on the Data Defined Override options Multiple_format_map_series_using_QGIS_2.6_ .
+The information provided here is an update of the excellent blog (in English and Portuguese) on the Data Defined Override options Multiple_format_map_series_using_QGIS_2.6_ .

 This is just one example of how you can use some advanced settings with atlas.